 After companies estimate their emissions and transfers, they report this annually to EPA.
 For more information and access to the latest NPI emissions data, visit the NPI website.

-The National Pollutant Inventory (NPI) was developed as a National Environment Protection Measure (NEPM) by the National Environment Protection Council (NEPC) and is a statutory instrument under the National Environment Protection Council Act (Australia) 1994.
-It was incorporated into Victorian law as the Industrial Waste Management Policy (National Pollutant Inventory) 1998.
+NPI was developed as a National Environment Protection Measure (National Pollutant Inventory) 1998.
+It is coordinated Australia wide by the Australian Department of the Environment and Energy.
+EPA is responsible for managing the NPI program in Victoria.
+The program was incorporated into Victorian legislation as the Waste Management Policy (National Pollutant Inventory) 2012.

 A review is currently underway of the NPI and its role in Australia's future.
 Written submissions closed in August 2018.
 For more information, you can download the NPI discussion papers here.